graphql-crystal/graphql/README.md

 end
 ```

-Now you can create a schema object:
+Now we can create a schema object:

 ```crystal
 schema = GraphQL::Schema.new(Query.new)
 ```

-To verify you we everything correctly, we can print out the schema:
+To verify we did everything correctly, we can print out the schema:

 ```crystal
 puts schema.document.to_s